Fission

 solution

-1. Dividing a ball of nuclear matter in half results in two spheres with half the charge and half the volume of the original.
+Dividing a ball of nuclear matter in half results in two spheres with half as many charges and half as much volume.
 Volume is proportional to the cube of radius, so the new spheres will have a diameter that's smaller by the cube root of a half.
-Apply these changes to the equation for electrostatic potential energy.

-Thus, each daughter nucleus has roughly 40% of the electrostatic energy of the parent nucleus.
-But …
+Thus, each daughter nucleus has 31.5% of the electrostatic energy of the parent nucleus.
+But…

-The remaining 20% is liberated to do work — like boiling water to make steam to generate electricity or, in the case of nuclear weapons, laying waste to a city.
-INCOMPLETE
+The remaining 37% is liberated to do work — like boiling water to make steam to generate electricity or throwing out a blast wave to further a military agenda.